Reblayzer/ShoppingListApp/README.md

 ## Development Timeline

 ### November 14th
-- Explored Angular concepts extensively, emphasizing components, services, modules, and routing to bolster front-end skills necessary for this assignment.
+- Explored Angular concepts extensively, focusing on components, services, modules, and routing to strengthen the front-end skills relevant for the assignment.

 ### November 16th
 - Completed backend setup using the Spring Boot framework, establishing connections to the database and ensuring reliability through comprehensive testing.